araneida/guess-the-code/README.md

 # guess-the-code
- A Mastermind with numbers game
+ A Mastermind with numbers game, run in a Jupyter Notebook.